IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "10"

-variableDefinition "The average of the standard deviations of the time domain signals of the gravity accelerat ion in the Y-axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the standard deviations of the time domain signals of the gravity acceleration in the Y-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.6435784  to  -0.9942476"
+rangeOfValues      "-0.99424764884058  to  -0.643578361424658"

 [,14]